aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2021/aspose-words-for-java-21-3-release-notes/_index.md

 In versions of Aspose.Words prior 21.3, LINQ Reporting Engine treated integer values as 32-bit or 64-bit depending on actual values while loading data from JSON, XML, or CSV.
 Starting from Aspose.Words 21.3, integer values are always treated as 64-bit in the mentioned scenario.
 This can be a breaking change in some rare cases.

-The following sections of the engine's documentation were updated accordingly (see ["LINQ Reporting Engine"](/words/net/linq-reporting-engine/)):
+The following sections of the engine's documentation were updated accordingly (see ["LINQ Reporting Engine API"](/words/java/linq-reporting-engine-api/)):

 "Accessing XML Data"
 "Accessing JSON Data"